Coty Inc. (COTY) Stock: A Closer Look at the Analyst Ratings

 COTY) stock’s latest price update

-Coty Inc. (NYSE: COTY)’s stock price has plunge by 3.68relation to previous closing price of 11.67.
-Nevertheless, the company has seen a 1.94% surge in its stock price over the last five trading sessions.
+Coty Inc. (NYSE: COTY)’s stock price has decreased by -0.51 compared to its previous closing price of 11.72.
+However, the company has seen a -2.26% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 11/08/22 that Coty Beats Sales Estimates on Strong Demand and Pricing

 COTY’s Market Performance

-COTY’s stock has risen by 1.94% in the past week, with a monthly rise of 3.51% and a quarterly rise of 18.40%.
-The volatility ratio for the week is 4.79% while the volatility levels for the last 30 days are 2.71% for Coty Inc. The simple moving average for the last 20 days is 0.76% for COTY stock, with a simple moving average of 35.38% for the last 200 days.
+Coty Inc. (COTY) has experienced a -2.26% fall in stock performance for the past week, with a -1.52% drop in the past month, and a 14.76% rise in the past quarter.
+The volatility ratio for the week is 4.78%, and the volatility levels for the past 30 days are at 3.35% for COTY.
+The simple moving average for the past 20 days is -3.18% for COTY’s stock, with a 29.57% simple moving average for the past 200 days.

 Analysts’ Opinion of COTY